EhsanKiani96/UT-Physics-MSc-Template/README.md

     corresponds to a different section or chapter of the thesis.

-  - **Compiling the Document**: To compile the thesis, run the `main.tex` file.
+  - **Compiling the Document**: To compile the thesis, run the `Main.tex` file.
 This will integrate all the sections and configurations into a single document.

   - **Compiling with LaTeX Editors**: